JBurlison/Pandaros.Settlers/README.md

 ## Call to Arms!
 ![GitHub Logo](https://i.imgur.com/713Gqcp.png)
 In trouble?
-Use onhe of the following commands:
+Use one of the following commands:

 * /call
 * /arms